vic-cheung/vic-cheung.github.io/README.md

  - stereotaxic surgeries, viral delivery
 <br>
 <br>
-Designed an audition-based behavioral paradigm to study sensorimotor integration in the context of mice.
+Designed an audition-based behavioral paradigm to study sensorimotor integration in the context of mice.<br>
 - Wrote custom software to support custom-built hardware using serial communication between MATLAB and an Arduino microprocessor, which increased productivity by - 6-fold from the parallelization and automation of data acquisition, storage, and analysis.
 - Used this system in exploring how sensory input is represented in the brain and transformed into behavioral commands, using mice as the model organism.
 - Wrote custom analyses software to automate, refine, and interpret both raw behavioral data and fiber photometry signals.